Inside Vivobarefoot: Embracing Regeneration in Products and Organization

 Serving Customers

-2. Feedback Loops: Customer feedback is integral to product development.
-Vivbarefoot actively seeks and incorporates customer insights to refine their products and services continually.
-In fact, they take a group of external ambassadors to their Nature Home in the woods in Sussex 4 times a year to proactively gather input and feedback on their product lines and overall brand direction.
+• Continuous feedback loops: Customer insights shape product development.
+The company hosts quarterly ambassador retreats in the Sussex woods to proactively gather input and feedback on their product lines and overall brand direction.
 They even camp overnight together once a year!

-The internal culture at VivoBarefoot (they call this ‘living barefoot’) is characterized by a high degree of adult-adult autonomy and ownership, where everyone is a leader.
+Vivobarefoot’s internal culture ("living barefoot") is characterized by a high degree of adult-adult autonomy and ownership, where everyone is a leader.
 Employees are encouraged to take initiative and are given the freedom to experiment and innovate within as well as beyond their roles.
-This culture of taking off their masks, building trust and fostering empowerment is facilitated by:
+This culture of taking off their masks, building trust, and fostering empowerment is facilitated by:

-3. Continuous Learning: The company promotes a culture of continuous improvement through regular training sessions, workshops, and opportunities for professional development.
+• Continuous learning: The company promotes a culture of continuous improvement through regular training sessions, workshops, and opportunities for professional development.
 Many of these are done at their Nature Home, in an ancient woodland in Sussex, helping the team understand regenerative wisdom, and how it applies to Vivobarefoot and the way it operates.
-Employees are encouraged to learn new skills and apply them in their work with a £1000 annual allowance to use freely to develop in their careers.
-They also get a further £1000 annually to spend on natural health and personal interests and hobbies, helping with work-life balance.
+Employees are encouraged to learn new skills and apply them in their work with a £1,000 annual allowance to use freely to develop their careers, plus another £1,000 for personal growth, reinforcing work-life balance.

 Conclusion